sonyarianto/jogja/README.md

 npx jiti ./src/index.ts
 ```

 So `jiti` is runtime TypeScript and ESM support for Node.js.
-I use that I love it.
+I use that and I love it.

 ## License